-Programme MBA Semester-III Cognitive Level K1: Understand improvement Level f various quality methods of charts.
-K3: Learn the concepts of qua international standards of ality and its tools and life cycle process with quality.
+Programme MBA Semester-III Cognitive K1: Understand improvement of quality.
+Level K2: Know the contributions of f various quality methods of charts.
+3: Learn the concepts of quality and its tools and life cycle process with international standards of quality.
 Course To orient the students on what quality is all about in every facet of Objectives management and how to g go about achieving it.
-To have clear idea of dime products. ensions of quality in terms of functions and To analyze knowledge of application of analytical tools to control quality To have knowledge of im To have knowledge of implications of lack of quality and reliability; To show the various interpretations of the various interpretation of the various of the var national standards for measurement of quality.
+To have clear idea of dimensions of quality in terms of functions and products. • To analyze knowledge of application of analytical tools to control quality • To have knowledge of im plications of lack of quality and reliability; To show the various interpretations of the various interpretation of the various of the var national standards for measurement of quality.